Coinbase brings cryptocurrencies to Wall Street

 Coinbase claims 56 million total users and a little more than six million people making transactions each month, according to estimates from its first-quarter results, released in early April.

-The company has benefited from bitcoin's meteoric rise over the past year, with the crypto asset's price rising from $6,500 last April to more than $61,000 by mid-March 2021.
+The company has benefited from bitcoin’s meteoric rise over the past year, with the crypto asset’s price rising from $6,500 last April to a record-high above $62,000 on Tuesday.

 “With bitcoin already having more than doubled in the last six months and cryptocurrencies becoming more popular with more mainstream investors, it can certainly be argued that crypto has become more mainstream in the last 12 months,” said Michael Hewson, the chief market analyst at CMC Markets UK.